-- It is recognised by Laleham Gap School that the use of technology presents challenges and risks to children and adults both inside and outside of school.
-Laleham Gap School will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - Laleham Gap School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and
+- It is recognised by St. Peter-in-Thanet that the use of technology presents challenges and risks to children and adults both inside and outside of school.
+St. Peter-in-Thanet will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - St. Peter-in-Thanet identifies that the breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - St. Peter-in-Thanet uses a wide range of technology.
+This includes computers, laptops, tablets and other digital device and the internet.. - All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St. Peter-in-Thanet recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
+In accordance with KCSIE 2020 appropriate policies are in place that are shared and understood by all members of the community. - Further information reading the specific approaches relating to this can be found in our online safety policy) which can be found on our website.

-- conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying. - The DSL has overall responsibility for online safeguarding within the school but will liaise as necessary with other members of staff. - Laleham Gap School uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet and email systems. - O All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Laleham Gap School recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
-In accordance with KCSIE 2020 and EYFS 2017 has appropriate policies in place that are shared and understood by all members of the community. - Further information reading the specific approaches relating to this can be found in our LGS14 E-Safety Policy.
-(This policy can be found on the school's website, staff room safeguarding policy folder and online on the 'Whole School' drive within the 'Policies' folder. - Laleham Gap School will do all we reasonably can to limit children's exposure to online risks through our school IT systems and will ensure that appropriate filtering and monitoring systems are in place.
-We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - Physical monitoring (supervision) - Monitoring internet and web access (reviewing log file information) - Pro-active technology monitoring services SECURUS. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation. - If a concern is identified via monitoring approaches we will: - The DSL (or deputy) will be informed of any online safety incidents involving safeguarding or child protection concerns. - The DSL (or deputy) will record these issues in line with our child protection policy. - The DSL (or deputy) will ensure that online safety concerns are escalated and reported to relevant agencies in line with Local Authority thresholds and procedures. - We will inform parents and carers of online safety incidents or concerns involving their child, as and when required. - If learners or staff discover unsuitable sites or material, they are required to turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to the Network Manager and inform the DSL. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Laleham Gap School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
+St. Peter-in-Thanet will do all we reasonably can to limit children's exposure to online risks through our school IT systems and will ensure that appropriate filtering and monitoring systems are in place.
+At St. Peter-in-Thanet we use Netsweeper, this is part of the TalkStraight Schools Broadband package.